 At any stage of graduate work, students in Government, Sociology, Economics, History, and other social science Ph.D. programs may apply for a CAPS Research Grant.
 Students are limited to a total of two of these seed grants over the course of their time at Harvard.

 UPDATED DEADLINES & GUIDELINES (POSTED 5/10/16): CAPS Research Seed Grants are no longer being reviewed on a rolling deadline; they will now be reviewed twice a year, once in the fall and once in the spring.

-Submit your application as a pdf with this file name only: [Applicant Name], CAPS Seed Grant application.
+Submit your application as a pdf with this file name only: Last Name, First Name - Seed Grant app.
 The application may run 1-3 pages maximum and must include a detailed budget.
 Please include your name in the document, and your department at the top of the first page.
 No CVs or letters of recommendation are required; if the reviewers need additional information the applicant will be notified.
 Email your applications to: firstname.lastname@example.org.